naveentnj/wandb-cicd/README.md

+# Weights and Biases course learning for ML Ops workflow with Gitops
-Testing ci cd with github action
+### Testing ci cd with github action